rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 compiler as `RUSTC_LOG=module::path rustc my-file.rs`.
 All `debug!` output will then appear in standard error.

+If you are developing rustdoc, use `RUSTDOC_LOG` instead.

 **Note that unless you use a very strict filter, the logger will emit a lot of output, so use the most specific module(s) you can (comma-separated if multiple)**.
 It's typically a good idea to pipe standard error to a file and